 Determining the source a complicated process.
-Food is tracked from its garden routes through processing, packaging, store life, and finally to individual homes or restaurants.
-Salmonella and E. coli are popular scapegoats.
-There are, in fact, many different types of bacteria, parasites, or viruses that cause illness.
-They can and have been picked up all along the food supply route.
+Food is tracked from its farm or garden routes through processing, packaging, store life, and finally to individual homes or restaurants.
+Although Salmonella and E. coli are popular scapegoats, there are, in fact, many different types of bacteria, parasites, or viruses that cause illness.
+They can and have been picked up at any point along the food supply route.
 In addition, poisonous chemicals or agents can also get into foods and cause illness.
 So can we trust any food?

 Perhaps you have had a food-related illness in the past.
 While unpleasant, you survived.
 For many people, food illness causes minor sickness and usually only lasts a couple of days.
 The illness may cause diarrhea, vomiting, cramping, and perhaps a strong desire to avoid certain foods in the future.
 However, some cases can be much more serious and cause disabilities or death.
-Pregnant women are at risk for having a baby with birth defects or having a miscarriage.
+Pregnant women are at risk for having a miscarriage, premature delivery, or stillbirth.
 People with immune system problems are also more likely to have serious complications.

 There are several methods to help decrease the chance of getting these illnesses.
 Many of the processes started over a hundred years ago.
 Pasteurization and safety standards in food preparation and canning are just a few examples.
 Other processes like food irradiation are newer methods.
 But the nature of the infectious agents and food processing may not allow total safety.
 People also need to be aware of and play their role in decreasing their risks.